-Learn about the founding of the university and the origins of some of the most famous colleges under figures such as Lady Margaret Beaufort and Henry VIII.
+Learn about the founding of the university and the origins of some of the most famous colleges under figures such as Lady Margaret Beaufort and King Henry VIII.
 Explore the birth of modern science, through stories about alumni like Isaac Newton.
 Hear how Cambridge figures dramatically reshaped English society and politics through the Protestant Reformation and puritan movement.
 And discover how Cambridge alumni William Wilberforce and Thomas Clarkson spearheaded the campaign to abolish the British slave trade.

 We aim to give you a feel for Cambridge’s most iconic spots, as well as some places off the beaten track.
 We begin inside the Round Church, one of Cambridge’s quirkiest and oldest buildings, and typically see the River Cam, Newton’s apple tree, Great St Mary’s (the university church), the Senate House (where students graduate), the Corpus Clock, The Eagle pub, Cambridge’s oldest building, and the Old Cavendish Laboratory.
 We admire the magnificent exteriors of St John’s, Trinity and King’s Colleges.
 While we cannot guarantee college entrance on any given day, most tours also enter 1-2 colleges to admire their beautiful courts and chapels.